Europe's best food tours

 Famous for its sherry, Cádiz has some of Spain’s best tapas too.
 On Annie B’s Cadiz Tapas Tour a local Gaditano will shepherd you around narrow streets in search of the best ensaladilla (tuna, potatoes and mayonnaise) paired with chilled Manzanilla, and tortillitas de camarones (crispy prawn fritters).
 Sit on an old Sherry barrel dipping bread in delicious chilled salmorejo (cold tomato soup), complemented by chopped jamon and eggs.
 You can also savour some delicious riñones al Jerez (kidneys cooked in Sherry).

 See another side to Amsterdam by wandering the courtyards and back streets of the Jordaan district with Eating Europe’s Jordaan Food Tour.
-On this four-hour guided walk, you’ll get tastings at a dozen fine food purveyors.
-Discover the city’s rich Indonesian culinary heritage, taste apple pie at the legendary 400-year-old Café Papeneiland, sample smoked sausage made from a century-old family recipe and learn the correct Amsterdam way to eat herring.
+On this 3.5-hour guided walk, you’ll get tastings at a dozen fine food purveyors.
+Discover the city’s rich Indonesian culinary heritage, taste apple pie at the legendary 400-year-old Café Papeneiland, try borrelhapjes (deep-fried snacks) at inviting pubs and learn the correct Amsterdam way to eat herring.

 Old Lyon Food Tour, France

 Lyon’s reputation as one of France’s most celebrated gourmet destinations is well established.
 See the best of the city’s food scene on Lyon Food Tour’s four-hour saunter around Old Lyon.
 On this tour you’ll meet passionate local craftsmen, poke your way down the city’s ancient traboules (secret passages), and visit an authentic bouchon Lyonnais (traditional restaurant).
-Enjoy local wines, meats and cheeses at Mons and sample artisanal ice cream and homemade praline pie at La Fabrique Givrée.
+Enjoy local wines, regional meats and homemade praline pie with over 13 products to taste.
+That’s lunch sorted.

 In a city struggling with overtourism, it pays to get an insider’s perspective.
-That’s what you’ll get on 2.5-hour Walks of Italy Venice Food Tour.
-After a glass of prosecco, you’ll hit the bàcari – wine bars popular with Venetians for cicchetti (snacks) and Veneto wines.
-You’ll visit Cantina do Mori in an alleyway near the Rialto Market, a favourite haunt of Casanova’s.
+That’s what you’ll get on three-hour Walks of Italy Venice Food Tour.
+Meet near the Rialto Bridge and head to a bacaro for a glass of Prosecco, before visiting the centuries-old Rialto Fish Market to see how the locals buy their daily catch.
+For lunch you can take your pick of tramezzini (a type of Italian sandwich) and onto more cicchetti bars for daily-changing menus of crostini and fritti.
 Included in the tour is a short gondola ride across the canal to a pasta restaurant.

-Learn why Freiburg is sometimes known as Germany’s "secret gourmet capital" and maybe even make the perfect Black Forest Gateaux on the Freiburg Culinary Tour.
-A local chef and food blogger will get you acquainted with farm-fresh strawberries, an array of quality sausages and some locally distilled fruit brandy.
+Learn why Freiburg is sometimes known as Germany’s 'secret gourmet capital' and maybe even make the perfect Black Forest Gateaux on the Freiburg Culinary Tour.
+The tour starts at the Farmers Market and through the backstreets with the help of a local food blogger who leads the tour.
+Get acquainted with farm-fresh strawberries, an array of quality sausages and some locally distilled fruit brandy.
 They’ll also show you where to get the best cheesecake and coffee in town, along with the prime seasonal fruit and vegetables available.

-Dubrovnik’s Old Town Food Tour promises to take you way from the tourist hotspots into some hidden corners of the walled city, with knowledgeable local guides bringing Croatia’s culinary heritage to life.
-This slow food adventure on the Adriatic takes in five stops at a leisurely pace, including a wine bar set in a cave, with ample time to try hearty portions of zingy tuna tartare, fresh oysters, local wines, and homemade apple cake.
+Dubrovnik’s Old Town Food Tour promises to take you away from the tourist hotspots into some hidden corners of the walled city, with knowledgeable local guides bringing Croatia’s culinary heritage to life.
+This slow food adventure on the Adriatic takes in four stops at a leisurely pace, starting at a local tapas bar, continuing at a family-run restaurant and winebar before culminating at a pastry stop where you can indulge in homemade gelato.

 Delicious Poland, Kraków, Poland

 Keen to imbibe some vodka in a more civilised fashion than the average tourist hitting Kraków?
 Delicious Poland has you covered.
-They'll school you on the finer points of their national tipple on the Vodka and Culture Tour.
-Taking in seven quality vodkas, each paired with suitable Polish snacks such as perogi, Krakowska sausages and salty pickles.
+They'll school you on the finer points of their national tipple on the Vodka Tour.
+Taking in seven quality vodkas (each paired with suitable Polish snacks) at four local pubs and restaurants, this 2.5-hour tour also dives into the culture surrounding the tipple.
 They’ll even arm you with a vodka cookbook at the end of the tour.

 Fab Food Trails, Dublin, Ireland

 The award-winning Fab Food Trails is a three-hour tour run by food critics who’ll stroll you around some of the highlights of Dublin’s food scene.
-Eveleen Coyle, assisted by her niece Alice, will introduce you to foodie finds as they guide you around markets, food halls, cheesemongers, butchers, fruit stalls, fishmongers and bakers.
-Naturally a stop at a traditional Victorian pub for the proverbial pint of Guinness is on the agenda too.
+You'll be introduced to foodie finds around markets, food halls, cheesemongers, butchers, fruit stalls, fishmongers and bakers.
+Naturally, a stop at a traditional Victorian pub for the proverbial pint of Guinness is on the agenda too.

 Balkan Bites, Sofia, Bulgaria

-Whoever said ‘there’s no such thing as a free lunch’ clearly hasn’t been to Sofia lately.
+Whoever said ‘there’s no such thing as a free lunch’ clearly hasn’t been to Sofia.
 The two-hour Balkan Bites food tour in Bulgaria’s capital is a good shout, and not only because it’s entirely free.
-Stops on the tour include the Sun Moon Bakery, slow food emporium Bagri and Supa Star, the city’s first soup bar.
-You’ll also get to sample fresh, doughy fried mekitsa at Mekitsa and Coffee and enjoy a traditional Bulgarian restaurant in Hadjidraganov’s Cellars.
+Stops on the tour include the Supa Star (the city’s first soup bar) and sampling fresh, doughy fried mekitsa at Mekitsa and Coffee.
+You’ll also enjoy a traditional Bulgarian restaurant in Hadjidraganov’s Cellars.

 Comments